Conditions of Contract

 If question arises of any aircraft being overloaded Cayman Airways shall decide which passengers or articles will be carried.
 Denied Boarding will be done, as specified above.

-CARRIAGE OF HANDICAPPED PASSENGERS
+CARRIAGE OF PASSENGERS WITH DISABILITY

 Conditional acceptance for carriage if a passenger, whose status, age, mental, or physical condition is such as to involve any hazard or risk to himself is carried.
 Cayman Airways shall not be liable for any injury, illness or disability, or any aggravation or consequence thereof, including death caused by such status.